 Nestled away in rural Bedfordshire, for all intents and purposes Pedley Farm appears to be the quintessential historic farmhouse.
-However, within the 300-year old shell lies a smart home firmly routed in the 21st century.
+However, within the 300-year old shell lies a smart home firmly rooted in the 21st century.

 Despite its rustic exterior, Pedley Farm is very much the modern home.
 Purchased by Neil Badcock, owner and director of JetSet Home Automation, in 2017, the inside of the farmhouse was completely stripped back before a new layout optimised for home automation was designed and built.

 Neil’s expertise in the design and installation of home automation systems was central to the finished property; and his experience of living in the house upon completion has given him a deep understanding of how to really live in a connected home – something which he has in turn applied to his own customer installations.

 “When you’re actually living in a property and using the systems you install for customers every day, you really get a much greater insight as to the functionality and capacity of a system, above and beyond what you may take from a brochure,” begins Neil.
 “From both an installer and an end user perspective, you quickly begin to learn how to tailor each system to the room in question – rather than having an ‘always on’ approach to functionality, which can sometimes detract from the end user benefit.”